 You can’t work with business process management without workflow management coming up, and vice versa.
 The two systems are critical to a company’s successful operation.
 However, that is only possible if businesses can distinguish one concept from the other.

 Processes and workflow are two of the most confusing terms in the business environment.
 One reason is that most people use them interchangeably.
 Since workflow and business processes are closely related, the confusion makes sense.

 Nonetheless, enterprises must ensure that they comprehend what each tool means and the value it adds to get the best from it.

-Workflows involve a series of tasks designed to accomplish a particular goal.
+Workflows and workflow process involve a series of tasks designed to accomplish a particular goal.
 You complete these tasks through a sequence of actions.
 Therefore, the process requires workers to follow specific procedures.

 Workflows are necessary for improving processes.
 Depending on the workflow, the tasks can be finite, involving multiple steps.
 Alternatively, they may be continuous.

 What is workflow management?
-Optimising workflows to boost a productivity and efficiency.
+Optimising workflows to boost productivity and efficiency.

 Workflow Automation boosts their efficiency, thus, allowing businesses to get satisfactory outcomes.
-An example of workflow is customer representatives directing queries to the FAQs, then advising customers to send an email if further assistance is necessary.
+An example of workflow is customer representatives directing queries to the FAQs and then advising customers to send an email if further assistance is necessary.